mykmal/cowas/README.md

 1. **Variants selected by sure independence screening (SIS).** SIS is a variable selection method based on correlation learning.
 First, componentwise regression is performed to compute the marginal correlation between each standardized feature (genetic variant) and the response (protein expression).
 Then the features are ranked by the absolute values of their correlations, and the top $d$ (e.g. top 100) are selected as predictors.
 2. **Variants that are pQTLs.** Instead of ranking features by their correlation with the response, they can be ranked by their marginal association $P$-value.
 That is, the top $d$ (e.g. top 100) most significant pQTLs for the given protein can be used as predictors.
 Alternatively, one may wish to include all variants that pass a nominal significance threshold.
 3. **Variants located near the gene coding for the given protein.** Since most of the genetic heritability of expression is explained by *cis*-QTLs, the two previous approaches can be restricted to variants that act locally on the gene coding for the given protein.
-For example, one may wish to include variants within a 1 Mb window of the gene boundaries.
+For example, one may wish to include variants within a 500 kb window of the gene boundaries.
 If you're using the UK Biobank plasma proteomics (UKB-PPP) data, you can find the start and end positions for all genes encoding the assayed proteins at <https://www.synapse.org/#!Synapse:syn52364558>.
 (Note, however, that the positions given in that file are on the GRCh38 build, while the UK Biobank genotype data are on the GRCh37 build.)

 We provide the shell script `utils/map_pqtls.sh` for computing variant-protein associations for all proteins in the UKB-PPP dataset, and it can be easily modified for use with other datasets as well.
 The resulting summary statistics are saved to protein-specific, tab-separated files named `pqtls/<GENE_NAME>.sumstats.tsv` with one line per variant and the following six columns: #CHROM, POS, ID, A1, BETA, P. These summary statistics can then be filtered to select predictors for the expression imputation models according to either the strength of their correlation (BETA) or the significance of their association (P).